Vantage Pricing (2026): What Does Vantage Actually Cost?

 Vantage is a well-designed FinOps platform with a genuinely useful free tier and strong multi-cloud support.
 The developer-first approach, Terraform integration, and growing SaaS provider ecosystem make it a good choice for teams with complex, multi-provider infrastructure.

-The pricing is reasonable at the Plus tier ($300-$500/month) but gets opaque at Enterprise, where the most powerful features live.
+The pricing is genuinely cheap and genuinely public up to $20,000 of tracked spend, $30/month for Pro and $200/month for Business, then goes opaque at Enterprise, where the most powerful features live.
 If you need Autopilot, network flow reports, or unit cost analytics, you’ll need to go through a sales process.

 For AWS-focused teams that want deep infrastructure optimization rather than broad cost visibility, CostPatrol provides more targeted value at a lower price point.
 Run a free scan to see what savings your account is leaving on the table, then decide whether you need a full FinOps platform or a focused optimization tool.